Falconiformes

 Genus-level timetree of extant Falconidae based on Fuchs et al. (2015) and Oswald et al. (2019), with the distribution of each taxon being indicated by the colour-code used throughout this website (Distribution code).
 The divergence times of subfamilies follow Kuhl et al. (2021), with adjustments from Stiller et al. (2024).

-Species-level classification of extant Falconidae after Fuchs et al. (2015).
+Genus-level classification of extant Falconidae after Fuchs et al. (2015).

 References